Back to blog

 Alternatives

-Instead of developing a spinner from scratch, you can use the ComponentsKit library, which already includes a custom loader.
+Instead of developing a spinner from scratch, you can use our SwiftComponents library, which already includes a custom loader.
 This loader offers extensive customization options and is easy to integrate into your project.

-• Frequent updates: Regularly maintained to ensure compatibility with the latest iOS versions.
+• Consistent Updates: Regularly maintained to ensure compatibility with the latest iOS versions.

 Here's how you can use the loader in your view controller: